Ahtisa Manalo

 Ma.
-Ahtisa Manalo (Note: /tl/) (born May 25, 1997) is a Filipino model and beauty pageant titleholder who was crowned Miss Universe Philippines 2025.
-She represents the Philippines at the Miss Universe 2025 pageant.
+Ahtisa Manalo (Note: /tl/) (born May 25, 1997) is a Filipino beauty pageant titleholder who won Miss Universe Philippines 2025.
+She represented the Philippines at Miss Universe 2025, where she was the third runner-up.

-Manalo previously represented the Philippines at Miss International 2018, where she placed as first runner-up.
-She later represented Quezon in the Miss Universe Philippines pageant in both 2024 and 2025.
-In the 2024 edition, she placed as second runner-up and was subsequently appointed to represent the Philippines at Miss Cosmo 2024, where she finished in the Top 10.
+Manalo represented the Philippines at Miss International 2018, where she was the first runner-up.
+She later represented Quezon at Miss Universe Philippines 2024 where she was second runner-up, and was subsequently appointed to represent the Philippines at Miss Cosmo 2024, where she finished in the top 10.

 Early life and education

-Manalo was born on May 25, 1997, in Candelaria, Quezon, to a Filipino-Spanish mother and a Finnish-Swedish father.
-She was named after her biological father, Ahti, from whom she has remained estranged.
+Ma.
+Ahtisa Manalo was born on May 25, 1997, in Candelaria, Quezon, to a Filipino-Spanish mother and a Finnish-Swedish father.
+She was named after her biological father, Ahti.
 She was raised by her grandmother with financial support from her godfather for her education.
-Manalo initially intended to become a police officer and applied to the Philippine National Police Academy.
-She later pursued a degree in accountancy at the Manuel S. Enverga University Foundation.
+Manalo intended to become a police officer and applied to the Philippine National Police Academy.
+She has a degree in accountancy from the Manuel S. Enverga University Foundation.

 Pageantry

 Early pageants

 Manalo began participating in local beauty pageants at the age of 10 to help support her education.
 In 2017, she competed in her first national pageant, Reyna ng Aliwan, a festival-themed competition.
-She represented the Niyogyugan Festival of Quezon and placed as second runner-up.
+She represented the Niyogyugan Festival of Quezon and was second runner-up.

 Binibining Pilipinas 2018

-On March 18, 2018, Manalo participated in the Binibining Pilipinas 2018 pageant held at the Araneta Coliseum, where she would progress up to the Top 15.
+On March 18, 2018, Manalo participated in the Binibining Pilipinas 2018 pageant held at the Araneta Coliseum, where she reached the top 15.
 During the final question and answer portion, she was asked how a beauty queen should respond to ruthless criticism, to which she replied that public figures should address criticism mindfully and constructively.
 She would end her run as Binibining Pilipinas International 2018, being crowned by outgoing titleholder Maria Angelica de Leon.
 At 20 years old, she was the youngest winner in that edition of the pageant.